chochain/eForth.js/README.md

   > <img width="70%" src="https://chochain.github.io/eForth.js/docs/jeforth400_snip1.png">
 * Dr. Ting did not like the flashy front-end at all.
 He striped the sidebar, dropped dependency to CodeMirror, and renamed it jeforth615.js.
 He, however, did include it in the published document **ceforth_403.doc*** and was kind enough to put me along side with him as the authors. *(see ref. below)
 * After he merged html and js into one file <a href="./orig/jeforth616.html" target="_blank">[jeforth616.html]</a>, Dr. Ting and I switched focus onto upgrading **ceForth** (C-based Forth) for Windows and ESP32 <a href="https://github.com/chochain/eforth" target="_blank">[here]</a>, and finally targeting an FPGA with Don and Demitri of <a href="https://www.facebook.com/groups/1304548976637542" target="_blank">[AI & Robotics project]</a>.
 He worked tirelessly even from his sickbed and did not ever stop.
 Not until he finally succumb to the illness 2022/5/30.
-* A few months of head-down cranking on <a href="https://github.com/chochain/tensorForth" target="_blank">[tensorForth]</a>, it is finally taking shape.
-I decided to take a breather and came back to review all the projects I've worked with Dr. Ting for the past year.
-In Thanksgiving Day, after looking at jeforth615 again, I've decided to call it **eForth.js** in memory of Dr. Ting.
+* After a few months of head-down cranking on <a href="https://github.com/chochain/tensorForth" target="_blank">[tensorForth]</a>, I felt that it's time to take a look at all the projects I've worked with Dr. Ting before my memory starting to fade.
+In Thanksgiving Day, after reviewing jeforth615, I've decided to call it **eForth.js** in memory of Dr. Ting.

 Though I've never had the chance to meet him in person, the years of dedication and contribution he has to the Forth community is something I'll carry with me.
 As I told him once in the e-mail: "The name **eForth** will forever be associated with you, Dr. Ting".